nagasudhirpulla/taming_python/blog/skills/docxtpl_images_from_folder.md

 * We have used the `glob` module to iterate over all the file names in a folder location containing images and created an `InlineImage` object from each image file path.
 * All the InlineImage objects are populated as in an object list variable named `imagesObjs`
 * A simple context object is created with the sales table rows and images in it.
 This context object is rendered in the word template
-* Since we are renderig
+* Since we are rendering a list of images, we need to use a jinja2 `for` loop inside a table to render the list of images in the word file template.
+* To make the table look like a list, we hav e

 ### Output
 As shown in the below image, a word and pdf file is generated for each customer address and check mark is set for the report address